-- (v) CenterPoint further requests authority to issue or sell external debt securities in an incremental amount of \$500 million (including long-term and short-term debt securities) (the "CenterPoint Additional Debt Limit") such that the total amount of CenterPoint external debt securities will not exceed \$5.847 billion at any one time outstanding during the Authorization Period (the "CenterPoint Aggregate Debt Limit");(4) - (vi) CenterPoint requests authority to issue or sell preferred stock and preferred securities (including trust preferred securities) and equity-linked securities in an incremental amount of \$250 million (the "CenterPoint Additional Preferred Securities Limit") such that the total amount of CenterPoint preferred stock, preferred securities and equity-linked securities will not exceed \$975 million at any one time outstanding during the Authorization Period (the "CenterPoint Aggregate Preferred Securities Limit");(5) - (vii) CenterPoint requests authority to issue or sell an additional 200 million shares of common stock or options, warrants or other rights to purchase an equivalent number of shares of common stock (and to issue or deliver common stock upon the exercise of such options, warrants or other rights) (the "CenterPoint Additional Common Stock Limit"), and to issue one Right (as defined herein) in connection with each share of common stock; - (viii) Texas Genco Holdings, Inc. and Texas Genco, LP (together, the "Texas Genco entities") request authority to issue or sell external debt in an aggregate principal amount of \$250 million at any one time outstanding during the Authorization Period (the "Texas Genco Aggregate Debt Limit");

-obligations and the issuance of new obligations in exchange for existing obligations do not count as "incremental" securities issuances.
+- (v) CenterPoint further requests authority to issue or sell external long-term debt securities in an incremental amount of \$500 million and external short-term debt securities in an incremental amount of \$500 million, subject to an overall incremental limit of \$500 million, subject to an overall incremental limit of \$500 million in long-term and short-term debt securities (the "CenterPoint Additional Debt Limit") such that the total amount of CenterPoint external debt securities will not exceed \$5.847 billion at any one time outstanding during the Authorization Period (the "CenterPoint Aggregate Debt Limit"), provided that CenterPoint requests that the Commission reserve jurisdiction over \$478 million of the CenterPoint Additional Debt Limit such that the amount of CenterPoint external debt securities under the authorized CenterPoint Aggregate Debt Limit will not exceed \$5.369 billion at any one time outstanding during the Authorization Period.(4) - (vi) CenterPoint requests authority to issue or sell preferred stock and preferred securities (including trust preferred securities) and equity-linked securities in an incremental amount of \$250 million (the "CenterPoint Additional Preferred Securities Limit") such that the total amount of CenterPoint preferred stock, preferred securities and equity-linked securities will not exceed \$975 million at any one time outstanding during the Authorization Period (the "CenterPoint Aggregate Preferred Securities Limit");(5) - (vii) CenterPoint requests authority to issue or sell an additional 200 million shares of common stock or options, warrants or other rights to purchase an equivalent number of shares of common stock (and to issue or deliver common stock upon the exercise of such options, warrants or other rights) (the "CenterPoint Additional Common Stock Limit"), and to issue one Right (as defined herein) in connection with each share of common stock; - (viii) Texas Genco Holdings, Inc. and Texas Genco, LP (together, the "Texas Genco entities") request authority to issue or sell external long-term debt securities in an aggregate principal amount of \$250 million and external shortobligations and the issuance of new obligations in exchange for existing obligations do not count as "incremental" securities issuances.
 Exhibit G-1 is a table setting forth by issuer: (i) the type of securities and amount of each that is outstanding or, in the case of credit facilities that are not fully drawn, could be outstanding as of April 30, 2003; (ii) the amount of incremental investment authority that is being requested; and (iii) the total amount of securities that could be outstanding pursuant to the requested authority at any one time during the Authorization Period.